Are There Different Types of Folliculitis?

 Do I need to seek medical advice for folliculitis?

-Most cases of superficial folliculitis clear up within a 7-10 day time period when making sure to follow the simple steps in the section above, if you do not see any improvement after this time you may need to make an appointment with your GP to discuss your treatment options.
-In some cases of deep folliculitis boils and carbuncles may need to be surgically drained by a doctor or nurse in order to minimise the risk of long term deep scarring.
+Most cases of superficial folliculitis clear up within a 7-10 day time period.
+If you do not see any improvement after this time make an appointment with your GP to discuss your treatment options.
+In some cases of deep folliculitis boils and carbuncles may need to be surgically drained by a doctor or nurse.

 Why is laser hair removal a good option for folliculitis?

-Laser hair removal can help minimise the effects of folliculitis on hair follicles, although it cannot completely prevent this condition it may help lessen the severity of it.
-Laser hair removal over time will reduce hair growth, when hair has been removed the opening of the follicle will tighten as there are no thick hairs protruding onto the skin surface, this makes it harder for bacteria to enter the follicle and cause inflammation associated with this condition.
+Laser hair removal can help minimise the effects of folliculitis on hair follicles.
+Although it cannot completely prevent this condition it may help lessen the severity of it.
+Laser hair removal over time will reduce hair growth.
+When hair has been removed the opening of the follicle will tighten as there are no thick hairs protruding onto the skin surface.
+This makes it harder for bacteria to enter the follicle and cause inflammation.

 If folliculitis affects you please contact us to find out how laser hair removal may be able to help you.
 Our consultations are completely free of charge and take just 30 minutes.